Don't make the same mistakes they did

 5 Tips for Post-Collegiate Financial Sanity

-It's no secret the job market has been tough on college grads in recent years, and a new report from Rutgers University offers a peak into what these grads wish they had done in college to better prepare.
+It's no secret the job market has been tough on college grads in recent years, and a report from Rutgers University offers a peak into what these grads wish they had done in college to better prepare.

-The report, "Chasing the American Dream, Recent College Graduates and the Great Recession," was released in May by the John J. Heldrich Center for Workforce Development at Rutgers University.
+The report, "Chasing the American Dream, Recent College Graduates and the Great Recession," was released by the John J. Heldrich Center for Workforce Development at Rutgers University.
 It found that two-thirds of college graduates would have changed something about how they approached college, if given the chance.
 Not surprisingly, given that only 51 percent of grads surveyed were working full time, many say they wish they had focused more on career preparation while in school.